Which charger to choose for your electric vehicle?

 Do you use your electric car every day?

-A very important question is how often you use your vehicle.
+A very important question is how often you use your electric vehicle.
 If you use it every day, your charging station should be able to recharge at least as much range energy as you need for your daily trips.

 An electric vehicle driver who only uses his car on weekends for example, will need less charging power than someone who makes long trips every day.